 This report is a mid-year Prudential Indicators and Treasury Management monitoring report which has been prepared in line with the recommendations of CIPFA's (Chartered Institute of Public Finance Accountants) Code of Practice on Treasury Management 2011.
-This report was considered and scrutinised by the Audit and Standards Committee at the meeting of the 16th November 2017.
+The report will also be presented for consideration at the Council meeting of 4th December 2017.